 This is a vegetarian recipe that you can prepare in advance and heat just before the guests arrive!

-WHAT IS COB BREAD?
+WHAT IS COB LOAF?

 Cob is a type of bread that is versatile and can be used for a lot of recipes.